juliuskunze/jaxnet/API.md

 Parameters are initialized to (nested) `namedtuple`s for readability only.
 They are named after their defining module (`@parametrized` function).
 Parameters are named `parameter` unless a name is specified as above.
-If names clash within the same module, indices are added in order of execution:
+If names clash within the same module, indices are added in a fixed order:

 ```python
 layer = Sequential(Conv(4, (2, 2)), flatten, relu, Dense(3), relu, Dense(2),